-Too often websites lack the emotional or credibility connections needed to earn trust and the sale.
+Too often, websites lack the emotional or credibility connections needed to earn trust and the lead or sale.

-A prime example that I see often are ecommerce sites (and even service company websites) that lack an About Us page that has substance.
+A prime example that I see often are ecommerce sites (and even service company websites) that lack a substantial About Us page.